 It’s going to be fascinating to see how this all plays out

-This whole Venezuela situation is obviously incredibly polarizing (we all hopefully agree Maduro is a bad dude, but…), and this is primarily a travel blog, so I don’t think we need to get too deep into that.
+This whole Venezuela situation is obviously incredibly polarizing (a vast majority of us agree Maduro is a bad dude, but…), and this is primarily a travel blog, so I don’t think we need to get too deep into that.
 However, I will make two points, as it impacts air service specifically.

-First of all, I’m curious to see if American is actually able to follow through on this service in terms of the security assessment, working with labor unions, etc. I imagine that at least initially, crews would do a same day turn, or if that’s slightly above the legal limits, perhaps we’d see a technical stop at a nearby airport outside of Venezuela.
+First of all, I’m curious to see if American is actually able to follow through on this service in terms of the security assessment, working with labor unions, etc. I imagine that at least initially, crews would do a same day turn.
 However, I wouldn’t view this service resumption as a sure bet, as I imagine labor unions will have a lot of concerns.

 Second, as an aviation geek, I’m much more intrigued by Venezuela’s airlines returning to the United States.
 Those gorgeous Conviasa Airbus A340-600s are more than welcome to fly overhead here in Miami anytime, as far as I’m concerned!
 I’d rather see them here than at their other typical destinations, including Moscow (SVO), Tehran (IKA), etc.!